CSB5/vipr/README.md

 The impatient can simply use the full path for calling the scripts in ./src or add that directory to their PATH variable.

-For a proper installation, cd into this directory and then use
+For a proper
+installation, cd into this directory and then use

-    $ python setup.py install --prefix
+    $ python setup.py

-for installing the scripts.
+install --prefix for installing the scripts.

-For more option see
+For more options see

     $ python setup.py install -h

-Note, if you're using the prefix argument make sure that the corresponding bin directory is in PATH and the corresponding python library path is in PYTHONPATH.
+Note: if you're using a special prefix for installation, please make sure that the corresponding bin directory is in your PATH and the corresponding python library path is in your PYTHONPATH.

 Dependencies
 ------------

-A (very likely) incomplete list of dependencies to be installed:
+A (very likely) incomplete list of dependencies:
 - make
 - FastQC
 - Picard